AdobeDocs/platform-learn.en/help/tutorial-web-sdk/configure-datastream.md

 ## Override a datastream

-Datastream Overrides allow you to define additional configurations for your datastreams and then override your default configuration under certain conditions from your implementation.
+[Datastream overrides](https://experienceleague.adobe.com/en/docs/experience-platform/datastreams/overrides) allow you to define additional configurations for your datastream and then override your default configuration under certain conditions.

 Datastream configuration override is a two-step process:

-1. First, you define your datastream  overrides in the datastream configuration.
-This must be done per Adobe application you are looking to override.
+1. First, you define datastream overrides in the datastream service configuration.
+This must be done per datastream service you wish to override.
+For example, you might define alternate Analytics report suites, Target workspaces, or Platform datasets to use as overrides.
-1. Then, you send the overrides to the Edge Network either by a Web SDK Send Event Action, or by a configuration in the Web SDK tag extension.
+1. Then, you send the overrides to the Edge Network either with a Web SDK send event action, or by a configuration in the Web SDK tag extension.

 In the [Set up Adobe Analytics](setup-analytics.md) lesson you override the report suite for a page using the Platform Web SDK Send Event Action.

-See the [datastream configuration overrides documentation](https://experienceleague.adobe.com/en/docs/experience-platform/datastreams/overrides) for detailed instructions on how to override datastream configurations.

 You are now ready to install the Platform Web SDK extension in your tag property!